EddyTheCo/qmlonline/README.md

 cmake --build .
 ```

-If every thing went well, the corresponding WASM file and Qt-JavaScript Api should be updated on the qmlonline/wasm source directory.
+If everything went well, the corresponding WASM file and Qt-JavaScript Api should be updated on the qmlonline/wasm source directory.

 ## Running the web page locally